 Because Corgis and Huskies are both heavy shedders, Corgi husky puppies will also be heavy shedders.

 It’s imperative that you brush a Corgi Husky Mix at least once weekly in order to prevent a buildup of excess fur.

 During shedding season, you may need to brush them even more.

 Corgi Husky Mix Health

-As with any dog breed, mixed or pure, the Corgi Husky Mix may be born with or eventually develop common ailments, such as hip dysplasia, eye diseases, and skin irritations.
+As with any dog breed, mixed or pure, the Corgi Husky Mix may be born with or eventually develop common ailments.

 Fortunately, many mixed breeds do not suffer the same genetic ailments that their purebred parents are often prone to.

 However, in the case of the Corgi Husky Mix, it’s important to remember that both the Siberian Husky and the Corgi are known to gain weight quite easily.